Henry Ware Lawton: Spanish–American War

 In May 1898, Lawton was appointed brigadier general of volunteers and assumed command of the 2nd Division, Fifth Army Corps, serving under General William Rufus Shafter.
 His unit was sent to Cuba, where it spearheaded the invasion of Cuba at Daiquiri, a shallow beach area 18 mi east of Santiago.
 The landing of American forces took place on June 22, 1898.

 Lawton's force of 6,000 troops moved inland as Spanish forces retreated and he reached Siboney on June 23.
 General Joseph Wheeler took it upon himself to jump ahead of plan and found himself in a fierce fire fight with the Spanish at the Battle of Las Guasimas.
 Wheeler elected to send word back to Lawton for help and Lawton's unit rushed forward to help Wheeler from his difficulties but the battle was over by the time Lawton's lead regiments arrived and they took no part in the fighting.
 The fact that the Spanish did not put up a prolonged resistance gave the Americans the impression they would be easy to defeat.
 This resulted in some miscalculations regarding the Spanish capabilities in planning future engagements.

 Lawton's division was sent to take the Spanish fortress at El Caney.
 Preparation for the Cuban campaign had been helter-skelter and Shafter failed to disembark his siege guns.
 Moreover, he did not have mounted cavalry, necessary for a thorough reconnaissance of the terrain prior to engaging the Spanish forces.
 Generals Chaffee, Kent, and Wheeler all did independent recon prior to the El Caney and San Juan hill engagements but they provided an overly optimistic assessment of the difficulties ahead.
 Chaffee submitted his battle plan to Lawton who read and signed it without change.
 In the pre-battle meeting, Shafter and his generals agreed that El Caney would require no more than two hours to take.

 In the following Battle of El Caney, Lawton's division suffered heavy casualties but eventually took the city and linked up with the rest of the U.S. forces on San Juan Hill for the Siege of Santiago.
-Once Santiago had fallen, Lawton wawnted to be returned to the U.S. along with General Shafter and Fifth Corps; however, the War Department selected him as military governor of Santiago de Cuba province, a position he held from early August to early October 1898.
+Once Santiago had fallen, Lawton wanted to be returned to the U.S. along with General Shafter and Fifth Corps; however, the War Department selected him as military governor of Santiago de Cuba province, a position he held from early August to early October 1898.